Yankees vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Max Fried (3-1) for his eighth start of the season.
+- The Braves' Bryce Elder (8-4) will make his 24th start of the season.

-- He has earned a quality start two times in seven starts this season.
+- He has earned a quality start 13 times in 23 starts this season.

-- In seven starts, Fried has pitched through or past the fifth inning five times.
-He has a season average of 5.1 frames per outing.
+- In 23 starts this season, Elder has lasted five or more innings 20 times, with an average of 5.7 innings per appearance.

-- He has four appearances this season with zero earned runs allowed out of his seven chances this season.
+- He has finished five appearances without allowing an earned run in 23 chances this season.

 |Opponent